MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 	Parameters to tune: 'max_depth': [5, 10, 20], 'max_features': [5, 10, 20] ,'min_samples_split': [2, 5, 10]
 	Feature engineering: Data Standardization and Feature SelectioN
 	Metrics: R2 and MSE
 	NEW!
-Model 4: SVR
+Model 4: ElasticNet
+	Parameters to tune: 'alpha': [0.01, 0.1, 1, 10],
+    'l1_ratio': [0.1, 0.5, 0.7, 0.9] type
-	Parameters to tune: 'C': [0.1, 1],  # Regularization parameter , 'kernel': ['linear', 'rbf', 'poly']} # Kernel type Feature engineering: Data Standardization and Feature SelectioN
+	Feature engineering: Data Standardization and Feature SelectioN
 	Metrics: R2 and MSE
 Model Comparison:
-	The Ridge model performed the best overall with a 0.77 R squared train and 6.15 test score.
-	The model that improved the most with hyperparameter tuning was the SVR model.
-	Overall, the other models did not perform well with concerns of overfitting.
-	Another observation to note is that surprisingly the features selection parameters during feature engineering did not make the models perform better.
-This may be due to the fact that the data was not handled properly and I will have to check on what happened there.
+The Random Forest model appears to perform the best on the training data, achieving a high R-squared value and low MSE.
+However, due to the drop in performance on the test data, it may mean that it suffers from overfitting.
+However, taking into consideration as this model performs relativly the best as compared to the other models, as a data analyst I would choose RF as my model of choice when addressing this question as it shows the most promise if we took a better look into the data and refinement.

 ### Question 2: Are women more likely to complete secondary education in some countries than others?
 In the coming years, what percentage of women overall and by country, do we expect to enroll in secondary education?
 What factors indicate whether or not a women completes secondary education?
 Target variable(s) from data set: 'School enrollment, secondary, female (% gross)'